waynodiablo/Oystercard/pills/cucumber.md

 environment up from a file called `env.rb` inside `features/support` would be a good place to start)

+Note that if you like/prefer gherkin style 'given, when, then' syntax you can also use it for Rspec tests: [https://github.com/jimweirich/rspec-given](https://github.com/jimweirich/rspec-given)

 ###Further Reading

 - [Business Readable, Domain Specific Languages](http://martinfowler.com/bliki/BusinessReadableDSL)